 The studio monitor’s design & construction enables them to reproduce all audio frequencies at an equal level.
 Audio output from Studio monitor speakers is flat – absolutely no exaggerated bass or pitches.
 This audio is consistent despite the level of the volume and catches all subtleties.

 9 Important Tech Specs to understand before buying studio monitors:

-A few specifications you have to keep in mind while evaluating monitors are frequency response, total harmonic distortion (THD), Sound Pressure Level (SPL), wattage and driver sizes.
+You have to keep in mind a few specifications while evaluating monitors are frequency response, total harmonic distortion (THD), Sound Pressure Level (SPL), wattage and driver sizes.
 The values of these specifications determine the level of output you get out of your Studio monitor speakers.

 Neumann KH120 Studio Monitor